Monarda clinopodia aka Basil Beebalm

 Basil Beebalm, Beebalm, Wild Bergamot

-How to care for Basil Beebalm
+How difficult is it to take care of Basil Beebalm

 Even if you don't have a green thumb, you can successfully care for Basil Beebalm due to its easy-going nature.